All Engineers Follow a Code of Ethics

 Why Study Engineering Ethics?

-Every engineer needs to study engineering ethics before they engage in any act of service.
-The lead reason behind this is to ensure that engineers uphold the interest of the above-stated stakeholders in dispensing their duties.
-Engineers need to endure that they put the needs of others first before their own when dispensing their duties.
+Every professional engineer needs to study engineering ethics before they engage in any act of service.
+The leading reason behind this is to ensure that they uphold the interest of the above-stated stakeholders in dispensing their duties.
+PEs also study ethics to ensure that they maintain professionalism so that, in turn, the profession itself remains respectable.